miquelvir/lsds-2025/labs/1-hdfs/README.md

 **[2 marks] Implement a new endpoint of your API: `POST /sum`.**

-The endpoint must receive a JSON object with two numbers and return the sum.
-[Help](https://fastapi.tiangolo.com/tutorial/body/)
+The endpoint must receive a [JSON object with two numbers in the body](https://fastapi.tiangolo.com/tutorial/body/) and return the sum.

 ```
 POST http://127.0.0.1:8000/sum